spsaucier/clearspend-mobile/README.md

 1. Run the `yarn restserver` script from the main directory.
 Alternately, run `node index.js` from the `restserver` directory to start local server.
 2. You should see output `REST server listening on port 8000!`
+3. `yarn restserver` runs the server with `nodemon` so changes made in the `restserver` directory should cause the server to restart and reflect the changes.